wp-plugins/constant-contact-api/readme.txt

 * Add a signup widget to your sidebar or anywhere in your template
 * Add extra fields to your signup form
 * Uses the REST API

-<h3>Now featuring Event Marketing!</h3>
-Version 2.1 of the plugin introduces <a href="http://conta.cc/hB5lnC" title="Learn more about Constant Contact Event Marketing" rel="nofollow">Constant Contact Event Marketing</a> functionality by allowing you to track events, registration, and registrants using the plugin.
-Simply navigate to Constant Contact > Events.
-Manage your events from inside WordPress!

-Upcoming Event Marketing integration will include an Event widget & dashboard reports.

 <h4>Plugin Support</h4>
 To obtain support please use this link to the [wordpress forums](http://wordpress.org/tags/constant-contact-api).